Drugs & Alcohol in Schools:

 strategies were designed to be used in the remediation of alcohol and

-drug-related behavioral problems with students, ranging in age from
+drug-related behavioral problems with students ranging in age from

 approximately 10 to 18 years.
-Some alterations may be needed if working with
+Some alterations may be needed if working with younger

-younger children.
+children.

 ·

-To develop a basic understanding
+Develop a basic understanding of

-of the “biopsychosocial” nature of addiction
+the “biopsychosocial” nature of addiction

 ·

-To understand the disease concept
+Understand the disease concept of

-of addiction
+addiction

 ·

-To identify different drugs and
+Identify different drugs and their

-their effects on the body
+effects on the body

 ·

-To understand the effects of
+Understand the effects of substance

-substance abuse on child development and family systems
+abuse on child development and family systems

 ·

-To develop a foundation of
+Develop a foundation of understanding

-understanding of prevention, intervention and supports
+of prevention, intervention and supports

 Course